mgmeyers/obsidian-zotero-integration/README.md

 ## Obsidian Zotero Integration

-Import citations, bibliographies, notes, and PDF annotations from Zotero into Obsidian.
+Insert and import citations, bibliographies, notes, and PDF annotations from Zotero into Obsidian.
 Requires the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/installation/) plugin.

 You can find the documentation for this plugin [here](https://github.com/mgmeyers/obsidian-zotero-integration/blob/main/docs/README.md).
 The documentation is currently incomplete.
 Please reach out if you'd like to help.